safethelife/hospital-local-sw-test/README.md

-# DICOM Files Management and QR Code Generator
+# DICOM Files Management and QR Code Generator (Local WAS)

-This project provides a solution for managing DICOM medical imaging files generated from CR scanners in healthcare facilities.
-It automates the process of uploading these files to a web server (local WAS), generating downloadable links, converting these links into QR codes, and enabling patients to download their medical data by scanning the QR code.
-This README outlines the setup, workflow, and testing of this system.
+This project provides a comprehensive solution for managing DICOM medical imaging files, enabling secure local storage on a Web Application Server (WAS) and facilitating patient access through QR code scanning.
+This README outlines the setup, workflow, and guidelines for a local implementation, bypassing the need for cloud storage solutions like AWS S3 due to personal information security concerns.

 ![architecture](https://github.com/safethelife/hospital-local-sw-test/assets/62466374/f97952a2-a2c0-4756-b1aa-80df08a57248)

 ## Workflow Overview

-1. **CR Scanner Imaging**: A patient undergoes medical imaging with a CR scanner.
+1. **CR Scanner Imaging**: Patients undergo medical imaging using a CR scanner.
-2. **Local PC Processing**: The CR scanner is connected to a local PC that generates the imaging results as DICOM files.
+2. **Local PC Processing**: The CR scanner, connected to a local PC, generates imaging results as DICOM files.
-3. **Web Server Storage**: The generated DICOM files are automatically uploaded to a web server (local WAS), where a downloadable link for each file is created.
+3. **Local WAS Storage**: Generated DICOM files are automatically uploaded to a local Web Application Server, where downloadable links for each file are created.
-4. **QR Code Generation**: Each download link is converted into a QR code.
+4. **QR Code Generation**: Each download link is converted into a QR code for easy access.
-5. **QR Code Distribution**: The QR codes are printed at the reception desk's local PC and handed to patients.
+5. **QR Code Distribution**: At the reception, a local PC prints the QR codes for patients to take with them.
-6. **Patient Downloads Data**: Patients can scan the QR code to download their medical data.
+6. **Patient Downloads Data**: Patients can scan the QR code with their mobile devices to download their medical data.

 ## System Requirements

-- CR Scanner connected to a Local PC.
+- CR Scanner connected to a Local PC for DICOM file generation.
-- Local PC with internet access for uploading DICOM files.
+- Local Web Application Server (WAS) for secure storage of DICOM files.
-- WAS setting for storing DICOM files.
-- Web server capable of generating downloadable links and converting them into QR codes.
+- Software to generate QR codes from download links.
-- Printer for QR codes at the reception desk.
+- Printer connected to the local PC at the reception for printing QR codes.
-- QR code scanning capability on the patient's device (e.g., smartphone).
+- Internet-enabled device for patients to scan QR codes and access their medical data.

 ## Setup and Configuration

 ### CR Scanner and Local PC

-- Ensure the CR scanner is properly connected and configured to save DICOM files to a specific directory on the local PC.
+Ensure the CR scanner is properly connected to a local PC designed to generate DICOM files in a specified directory.

-### Web Server Setup

-- Deploy a web server capable of handling file uploads to local WAS and generating downloadable links.
-- Implement a QR code generation feature to convert download links into QR codes.

-### Front Desk PC Configuration
+### Local WAS Configuration

-- Setup a web page or application to display uploaded DICOM files and their corresponding QR codes.
-- Ensure a printer is connected for printing QR codes.
+Set up a local Web Application Server to receive and store DICOM files.
+Ensure it's secured and accessible only within the local network or VPN to protect patient information.

+### QR Code Generation and Distribution

+Implement functionality on the local WAS or use third-party software to generate QR codes from the downloadable links of the DICOM files stored on the server.
+Ensure the reception's local PC has access to this system for printing QR codes for patients.

 ## Usage

 1. **DICOM File Generation**: Conduct medical imaging with the CR scanner.
-The local PC will automatically generate and save DICOM files.
+The local PC automatically generates DICOM files.
-2. **File Monitoring and Upload**: The system monitors the designated directory for new DICOM files and uploads them to the local WAS.
+2. **File Monitoring and Upload**: A system monitors the specified directory for new DICOM files and uploads them to the local WAS.
-3. **Downloadable Link and QR Code Generation**: For each uploaded file, the web server generates a downloadable link, converts it into a QR code, and displays it on the front desk PC.
+3. **Downloadable Link and QR Code Generation**: The local WAS generates a downloadable link for each uploaded file, converts it into a QR code, and makes it available for printing.
-4. **QR Code Printing**: Print the QR code for the patient at the reception desk.
+4. **QR Code Printing and Distribution**: Print the QR code for patients at the reception desk.
-5. **Patient Downloads Data**: The patient scans the QR code with their device to download their medical data.
+5. **Patient Downloads Data**: Patients scan the QR code with their device to securely download their medical data.

+## Security Considerations

+- **Data Encryption**: Ensure all data transmissions within the local network are encrypted to protect patient information.
+- **Access Control**: Implement strict access control measures on the local WAS to prevent unauthorized access to DICOM files.
+- **Audit Trails**: Maintain logs of all accesses to the DICOM files for auditing and compliance purposes.

 ## Testing

-To test this repository's functionality:
+To test the functionality of this repository:

-1. Simulate DICOM file generation by adding files to the monitored directory.
+1. Simulate the generation of DICOM files by adding files to the monitored directory.
-2. Verify that the files are uploaded to loacl WAS and that downloadable links are generated.
+2. Verify that the files are uploaded to the local WAS and that downloadable links are generated.
-3. Check the web page or application at the front desk PC for the new files and their QR codes.
+3. Check for the new files and their QR codes available for printing at the reception's local PC.
-4. Test the QR code with a mobile device to ensure it correctly downloads the DICOM file.
+4. Test the QR code with a mobile device to ensure the correct download of the DICOM file.

 ## Contributions

-Contributions to this project are welcome.
+Contributions to improve the project are welcome.
 Please submit pull requests or issues through GitHub to propose enhancements or report bugs.